 Our History, Your Future

 The Rutgers School of Arts and Sciences has deep roots.
-The liberal arts has a 250-year history in New Brunswick.
+The arts and sciences has a 250-year history in New Brunswick.

-The School represents a tradition of liberal arts education that began in the pre-Revolutionary War era with the establishment of Queen’s College.
+The School represents a tradition of arts and sciences education that began in the pre-Revolutionary War era with the establishment of Queen’s College.
 The eighth of nine colleges started during the colonial period, Queen’s College would eventually become Rutgers University.

 As it grew from a small colonial college to a major public research university, Rutgers built an outstanding program in the arts and sciences while engaging in constant conversation and reflection aimed at reaching the ideal setting and structure for undergraduate education.

-Finally in the fall of 2007, the liberal arts colleges and the Faculty of Arts and Sciences were merged into the new School of Arts and Sciences with one set of admissions criteria, graduation requirements, and a new core curriculum.
+Finally in the fall of 2007, the arts and sciences colleges and the Faculty of Arts and Sciences were merged into the new School of Arts and Sciences with one set of admissions criteria, graduation requirements, and a new core curriculum.

 The School of Arts and Sciences brings together the talent, traditions, energy, and resources of all four colleges and enlists them all in the mission to create the best school for arts and sciences in the nation.